Documents to download

 However, there are growing concerns about the reliance of some UK universities on international tuition fee income, particularly from Chinese students.
 In June 2022, the House of Commons Public Accounts Committee warned higher education providers are potentially exposing themselves to significant financial risks should assumptions about future growth in international student numbers prove over-optimistic.

-The Government estimates that higher education ‘exports’ were worth around £21.7 billion to the UK in 2021.
+The government estimates that higher education ‘exports’ were worth around £21.7 billion to the UK in 2021.
 Their real value has increased by 81% between 2010 and 2021.

+Economic consultancy London Economics estimates that international students starting in 2021/22 would bring economic benefits to the UK of £41.9 billion, have costs to the UK of £4.4 billion, and hence net economic benefits of £37.4 billion.
 The analysis said the economic impact was spread across the entire UK, with international students making a £58 million net economic contribution to the UK economy per parliamentary constituency across the duration of their studies.
 This is equivalent to £560 per member of the resident population.

-Alongside these economic benefits, surveys have shown international students benefit the UK higher education experience by bringing an outward-looking culture to campuses and preparing students for working in a global environment.
-In 2023, over one-quarter of the world’s countries (58) are headed by someone educated in the UK, which is second only to the USA (65).
+Alongside these economic benefits, reports have suggested international students benefit the UK higher education experience by bringing an outward-looking culture to campuses and preparing students for working in a global environment.
+However, concerns have been raised about some international students not having the necessary English language skills to partake in classes and obtain degrees.